Elwood358/cayman/index.md

 #### How to Sleep

 *   YOU DONT!
-*   Billionares never sleep
+*   Billionaires never sleep
-*   Sleep for billionares
+*   Sleep is for billionaires
 *   Make sense right!

 ##### The Process